masoodqq/RestSharpAPI/README.md

 <H1> RestSharpAPI </H1>

 SSIS stands for SQL Server Integeration Service.
-This is a ETL tool for creating data piplines.
+This is a ETL tool for creating data piplines provided by Microsoft.

 This SSIS package downloads data from external source in JSON format and transforms the data into csv format file.